dagkand/BrytIsen/README.md

-# Projeckt in TDT4100 - Programvareutvikling
+# Project in TDT4100 - Programvareutvikling

 ## Description of BrytIsen: